 When their youngest child was 6, Irene returned to teaching and spent 20 years teaching Maths in mostly Year 11/12 colleges as well as some time in the central office.
 Andrew and Irene retired in 2007 and 2008 and became volunteers with Outback Links, the volunteer arm of Frontier Services.
 Together they have completed a number of placements, mostly in Queensland but also in WA, doing such things as property sitting, schoolroom help, general domestic duties and general property duties.

 It was on one of their early placements that Irene discovered a pile of ‘Pedals’ magazines and was introduced to ICPA.
 On subsequent placements with different families Irene heard about involvement in ICPA and in 2012 was challenged to join.
-Since then, Irene has attended the State Conference in Cooma as an observer and in 2015 attended the Federal Conference in Brisbane as a Lone Members’ NSW delegate.
+In 2016 Irene became NSW/Vic Lone Members’ Officer and in 2018 also took on the role of NSW Member ship officer.
 Irene is committed to equity in education for rural and remote children.